sheldonhull/sheldonhull.hugo/content/notes/development/shell/shell.md

 - `#!/usr/bin/env zsh`
 - `#!/usr/bin/env sh`

-!!!
-Abstract "bash.cyberciti.biz reference"
+{{< admonition type="abstract" title="bash.cyberciti.biz reference" open=true >}}

 Some good info on this from [Shebang](https://bash.cyberciti.biz/guide/Shebang#.2Fusr.2Fbin.2Fenv_bash)

 :(fas fa-code fa-fw): If you do not specify an interpreter line, the default is usually the `/bin/sh`

 :(fas fa-code fa-fw): For a system boot script, use `/bin/sh`

 :(fas fa-code fa-fw): The `/usr/bin/env` run a program such as a bash in a modified environment.
 It makes your bash script portable.
 The advantage of #!/usr/bin/env bash is that it will use whatever bash executable appears first in the running user's `$PATH` variable.

+{{< /admonition >}}

 ## SSH